jameskelleher/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-There is only missing data when there are no measurements whatsoever for an entire day.
+There are a total of 2304 missing step values.
+Note that there is only missing data when there are no measurements whatsoever for an entire day.
 Therefore, we must transplant information from the other days in the dataset.
 The most reasonable procedure available is to take the mean steps from every recorded interval as the reported steps for missing intervals.

 ```r